 The VoIP module, which so far supported SIP and Skype, is extended with protocol signatures for H.323 and IAX/IAX2.

-ipoque provides network intelligence and policy control solutions helping fixed and mobile broadband operators to better understand traffic patterns, monetize new data services and improve the quality of experience for their subscribers.
-Our application classification and analysis engine enables bandwidth and congestion control, prioritized quality of service delivery and detailed network visibility.
+ipoque provides network intelligence and policy control solutions using DPI technology to help fixed and mobile operators to better understand traffic patterns, monetize new data services and improve the quality of experience for their subscribers. ipoque delivers the best DPI engine through our OEM solutions, enabling consistent application awareness for bandwidth and congestion control, prioritized quality of service delivery and detailed network visibility.